Experimental England defeat Ireland in second ODI

 Jacks was looking to reach his maiden ODI century with what would have been his fifth six when he was caught at deep mid-wicket off the spin of George Dockrell.

 At the age of 28, Warwickshire's Hain has long been touted as an England prospect.
-He started the day with a List A average of 57.96, the second-highest of all-time.
+He started the day with a List A average of 57.96, the second highest of all time.

 Hain overcame a scratchy start - he had only one run from his first 11 balls and could have been caught off his 12th - to make the third-highest score by an England batter on ODI debut.